colbyj/bride-of-frankensystem/docs/getting_started/installation.rst

          uv tool install bride-of-frankensystem

       This creates a dedicated environment for BOFS behind the scenes and makes the ``BOFS`` command available globally.
-Open a new terminal afterwards so the updated PATH takes effect.
+Open a new terminal afterwards so the updated PATH (the list of folders your system searches when you type a command) takes effect.

       **2.3 Test the installation.** Run ``BOFS``.
 You should see a help message listing the available commands.